John Worboys: Worboys' account of his offending

 As well as using Temazepam, Worboys stated that he used Nytol on one occasion, when a victim told him she was going to be sick.

 Psychology of Worboys' offending

-Psychologists who have spoken to Worboys have concluded that Worboys 'adopted a deceptive persona', having gradually developed a plan to offend.
-Worboys enabled himself to 'create a fantasy as a seducer, which made him feel powerful and virile', by seeking out women who had characteristics that he despised.
+Psychologists who have spoken to Worboys have concluded that Worboys "adopted a deceptive persona", having gradually developed a plan to offend.
+Worboys enabled himself to "create a fantasy as a seducer, which made him feel powerful and virile", by seeking out women who had characteristics that he despised.

-It was noted that Worboys' offending behaviour was linked to his dwelling on his relationship breakdown in 2005 or 2006 (with one woman), with the 'lack of intimacy' in a later relationship at the time of his offending, causing him to feel 'unhappy and unsatisfied'.
-It was stated that Worboys had 'problems with intimate relationships'.
+It was noted that Worboys' offending behaviour was linked to his dwelling on his relationship breakdown in 2005 or 2006 (with one woman), with the "lack of intimacy" in a later relationship at the time of his offending, causing him to feel "unhappy and unsatisfied".
+It was stated that Worboys had "problems with intimate relationships".

+In media

+The 2026 ITV series Believe Me dramatises Worboys' crimes and his conviction.
+He is played by Daniel Mays.